birkin/rust__the_book/README.md

 - surprising... a non-mutable vector can be created, and the next line can attempt to access an out-of-bounds value, and the code will compile (and then fail at runtime).
 Why is that permitted?
 It seems that given all the safety features, getting a value from the index could yield a Result or Option.

+- wow; the String info on [Internal Representation](https://doc.rust-lang.org/stable/book/ch08-02-strings.html#internal-representation) and on [Bytes and Scalar Values and Grapheme Clusters](https://doc.rust-lang.org/stable/book/ch08-02-strings.html#bytes-and-scalar-values-and-grapheme-clusters-oh-my) is fascinating.

+    - One question, though... the docs state that the Hindi word, when stored as "Unicode scalar values", would have 6 `char` values, 2 of which are diacritics.
+I assume that for the characters than can be encoded either as a single unicode element, or as two unicode elements -- that rust has a way of specifying that.
+(I think that's 'normalized' or 'denormalized').
+After a lookup, yes -- [there are functions](https://doc.rust-lang.org/1.2.0/std/primitive.str.html) to handle this.

 ---

 #### logging...